 - a) Vehicular traffic leaving the construction site will exit through the temporary construction entrance/exit as located and illustrated on Exhibit 2.
 When soils have collected on the temporary construction entrance/exit to an extent, which reduces its intended effectiveness, the surface will be cleaned and reestablished for its designed or intended purpose. - b) Mud/dirt inadvertently tracked off-site and onto public streets shall be removed immediately by hand or mechanical broom sweeping. - c) Construction and waste materials shall be stored within a designated storage area in the construction equipment staging area as located and illustrated on Exhibit 2.
 Bulk materials such as sand, topsoil, etc. will be bordered on the down gradient sides with a silt fence as illustrated on Exhibit 2.
 A list of materials to be stored on-site should be recorded and regularly updated on the "On-Site Material List" provided in Exhibit 4. - d) An area shall be designated as a construction equipment staging area as located on Exhibit 2.
-Construction equipment (except large, slow-moving equipment) not removed from the site at night shall be stored in the containment area. - e) Excavation spoils temporarily stored on-site, pending off-site disposal in accordance with applicable regulations, shall be bordered on the down gradient side by a silt fence as illustrated on Exhibit 2 and recorded on the "On-Site Material List" provided in Exhibit 4. - f) The designated construction equipment staging area shall have a single entrance and will be bordered on the down gradient sides by a silt fence as illustrated on Exhibit 2. - g) Sediment collected behind the silt fence will be periodically collected and placed as fill material within the property.
-Contaminated sediments will be disposed off-site in accordance with applicable regulations. - h) The use of on-site temporary construction fuel storage tanks is limited to tank sizes which can only store unregulated quantities of fuel. - Intentional release of vehicle or equipment fluid onto the ground is prohibited.
-Tainted soil resulting from accidental spills shall be removed and disposed of off-site in accordance with applicable regulations. - j) Scheduled construction equipment and vehicle maintenance accomplished on-site shall be done within the construction equipment and vehicle staging area. - k) A controlled area on-site, as located and illustrated on Exhibit 2, shall be designated as a rinse-out pit for concrete trucks.
+Construction equipment (except large slow moving equipment) not removed from the site at night shall be stored in the containment area. - e) Excavation spoils temporarily stored on-site, pending off-site disposal in accordance with applicable regulations, shall be bordered on the down gradient side by a silt fence as illustrated on Exhibit 2 and recorded on the "On-Site Material List" provided in Exhibit 4. - f) The designated construction equipment staging area shall have a single entrance and will be bordered on the down gradient sides by a silt fence as illustrated on Exhibit 2. - g) Sediment collected behind the silt fence will be periodically collected and placed as fill material within the property.
+Contaminated sediments will be disposed offsite in accordance to applicable regulations. - h) The use of on-site temporary construction fuel storage tanks is limited to tank sizes which can only store unregulated quantities of fuel. - i) Intentional release of vehicle or equipment fluid onto the ground is prohibited.
+Tainted soil resulting from accidental spills shall be removed and disposed of offsite in accordance with applicable regulations. - j) Scheduled construction equipment and vehicle maintenance accomplished on-site shall be done within the construction equipment and vehicle staging area. - k) A controlled area on-site as located and illustrated on Exhibit 2 shall be designated as a rinse-out pit for concrete trucks.
 Rinse-out pits shall be surrounded by a berm or hay bales to prevent runoff of contaminated water.
+The contractor will advise his concrete suppliers of the requirements to utilize the rinse-out pits for the intended purpose. - Additional rinse-out pits may be added as construction conditions require.
 The contractor will advise his concrete suppliers of the requirements to utilize the rinse-out pits for the intended purpose.